DETAILED ACTION

 Greyscale

-Regarding claim 5, Chiang discloses, wherein the interlocking component and the second side of the sleeve are separated by a strip of material, the material extending an entire length of the interlocking component and the entire length of the second side of the sleeve (see annotated Fig. 4).
+Regarding claim 5, Chiang discloses, wherein the interlocking component and the second side of the sleeve are spatially separated and interconnected via a strip of material that extends an entire length of the interlocking component (see annotated Fig. 4).

-Regarding claim 8, Chiang discloses wherein the interlocking component is one of a row of teeth, a continuous interlocking structure, a Velcro component, magnets, buttons, clasps, or other suitable fastener (see annotated Fig. 4).
+Regarding claim 8, Chiang discloses, wherein the interlocking component is one of a row of teeth, a continuous interlocking structure, a hook and loop fastener component, magnets, buttons, or clasps (see annotated Fig. 4).

 Regarding claim 9, Chiang discloses an interlocking system comprising: